-A few years ago, my pastor publicly honoured me for my contribution to the local body as well as my international internet ministry.
-She did so just as I finished sharing a brief testimony to God’s goodness during a corporate time of sharing.
-I was scurrying back to my seat when my pastor called me back up and explained to the congregation what I had been up to behind the scenes.
+Quite a few years ago, my former pastor, a recognised prophet, publicly honoured me for contributing to the local body and my international internet ministry, calling me a fellow prophet.
+She did so just as I finished sharing a brief testimony to God’s goodness one Sunday Morning.
+I was hurrying back to my seat when my pastor called me back up and explained to the congregation what I had been up to behind the scenes.
 Embarrassed, flustered, and wishing the ground would swallow me whole, I figuratively stuck my fingers in my ears and hummed to myself, hoping the whole encouragement thing would soon be over.
 It was worse than a root canal!
-Never had the walk down the aisle back to my seat seemed so far as people applauded me as I made my way past them.
+Never had the walk down the aisle back to my seat seemed so far as people applauded as I made my way past them.

-Humbly, I apologised to my pastor for not receiving her word of encouragement and pastoral blessing over my ministry.
-After a quick hug of forgiveness, my pastor used the moment to impart a wise word of advice born from decades of ministry experience.
+Humbly, I apologised to my pastor for not receiving her word of encouragement and prophetic release and blessing over my ministry.
+After a quick hug of forgiveness, my pastor used the moment to impart wise advice from decades of ministry experience.
 Receive encouragement as a treasured gift.
 Personal encouragement is a rare commodity when you are in leadership.

-Encouragement is the fuel we need to face future adversity and challenges in our lives.
-Think of words of encouragement as ‘supplements’ that build your spiritual muscles.
-Athletes know that nutrition plays a significant role in their training regiment.
+Encouragement is the fuel we need to face future adversity and challenges.
+Think of words of encouragement as ‘supplements’ that build your spiritual muscle.
+Athletes know that nutrition plays a significant role in their training regimen.
 Too much resistance training without proper nutrition results in an athlete’s performance dropping significantly.

 Write down the words of encouragement others have given you over the years.
 Treasure them, meditate on them.
 Trust the encouragers in your life.
 They see strengths in you that you would never see on your own.
 When a word of encouragement comes your way, don’t discard it!
 Take ownership of their gift to you.
 Ponder the words in your heart, allowing them to nourish your spiritual muscles as you press into the marathon God has set before you.